Elliott Says Urgent Changes Are Needed at eBay in Letter to Board

 In the letter, Elliott said EBay needs to increase “operational efficiency,” and also recommends EBay accelerate its share repurchase plan to $5 billion this year.

-To contact the reporter on this story: Molly Schuetz in New York at mschuetz9@bloomberg.net
+To contact the reporters on this story: Molly Schuetz in New York at mschuetz9@bloomberg.net;Spencer Soper in Seattle at ssoper@bloomberg.net

 To contact the editors responsible for this story: Elizabeth Fournier at efournier5@bloomberg.net, Robin Ajello